Dheelyte/Dheelyte/README.md

 - I have proficient experience in **Python, Django, JavaScript, HTML, CSS, PostgreSQL, MySQL, Nginx, Linux and Git.**

+- I am currenly looking for **internship** opportunities and project collaborations.

 - I am a student in the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering-2022/)

-- I am currenly looking for and **internship** opportunities and project collaborations.

 - You can reach me via **olagbujidelight@gmail.com**